 While these methods are generally sufficient in normal market environments, sourcing cash is not always seamless during times of market stress.
 We only have to look back to the market volatility of March 2020 to see how difficult it can be for plans to find cash for benefit payments.
-As equities and credit sold off and US Treasurys-widely considered one of the world's most liquid markets-became challenging to sell, plan sponsors scrambled to come up with cash.
-Some plans became forced sellers at an inopportune time.
+As equities and credit sold off and US Treasurys-widely considered one of world's most liquid markets-became challenging to sell, plan sponsors scrambled to come up with cash.
+In 2022, as most asset classes experienced negative returns, some plans once again became forced sellers at an inopportune time.
 Fast forward to the present, and we are starting to see some cracks in US Treasury market liquidity compared to recent years.

-A cash flow generating allocation could have potentially helped ease some of the strain during this period by delivering coupon and maturity payments on a predictable schedule and reducing the magnitude of forced sales.
-As long as the bonds in the cash flow generating allocation were "money good" and did not default, they would have delivered much-needed cash flows to help meet benefit payments.
+A cash flow generating allocation could potentially ease some of the strain during similarly volatile periods by delivering coupon and maturity payments on a predictable schedule and reducing the magnitude of forced sales.
+As long as the bonds in the cash flow generating allocation remain "money good" and do not default, they can deliver much-needed cash flows to help meet benefit payments.
 We feel this highlights why deep credit research at the individual security level is pivotal in cash flow generation strategy outcomes.